rathiaditya/AWSCertification/Databases/2-RDS.md

 -----

 ### 🚀 Next Step

-The transcript summarized core features of Amazon RDS.
  An important related service not explicitly covered is **Amazon Aurora**, which is AWS's cloud-native relational database that significantly improves performance, scalability, and availability over traditional RDS.